Log OBD data

 To DBC decode OBD2 data we recommend to use our free OBD2 DBC.

-You can decode your data via the processing tools - we recommend to start with asammdf.
+You can decode your data via the processing tools - start with asammdf.

 OBD2 data logger asammdf GUI